scionassociation/scion-components_I-D/draft-rustignoli-panrg-scion-components.md

 Both the control and data plane rely on the Control-Plane PKI (CP-PKI) for authentication.
 SCION's authentication mechanisms aim at protecting the whole end-to-end path at each hop.
 SCION Autonomous Systems are organised in Isolation Domains (ISDs), that independently define their own roots of trust.
 ISD members share a uniform trust environment (i.e., a common jurisdiction).
 They can transparently define trust relationships between parts of the network by deciding whether to trust other ISDs.
 SCION therefore relies on a unique trust model, which differs from other PKIs.
-We clarify the motivation behind this design choice in {{pki}}.
+The motivation behind this design choice is clarified in {{pki}}.

 All above mentioned core components are deployed in production (e.g., they are in use within the SSFN, the Swiss Finance Network).
 There are commercial implementations of all core components (including a high performance data-plane).